Description

 Worksheet Answer Keys

-The lesson plan includes answer keys for the practice and homework worksheets at the end of the document.
+The Precipitation lesson plan includes answer keys for the practice and homework worksheets at the end of the document.
 All the correct answers are in red to make it easy to compare them to students’ work.
 However, there will be some variation on students’ responses on the final section of the homework assignment.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.